Health and Medical Preparations

 NOTE: Please note that some electrolyte replacement supplements contain high levels of magnesium.
 We recommend you take the Doxycycline based anti-malaria tablets at breakfast around 6.00am and don't take any supplements that contain magnesium until at least 8.00am or later.

 Drag & drop your tab 3 content here

 Nutritious Meals are Important

 As an ecotourism company we are always looking for ways to maximise the benefits of tourism to the people living in the local area.
-Our tour uses experienced guides and porters recruited from all along the Track.
+Our tour uses experienced Australian guides and guides recruited from all along the Track.
 Some of the food you will eat along the way is supplied by people we know in the village enroute.
 This not only gives the villagers a market for their vegetable crops but gives you a wonderful opportunity to try out local foods.
 Food purchased locally includes pineapple, bananas, potatoes, pumpkins and eggs.